Rental property owners have many responsibilities when it comes to managing their property.

 It is always best to settle any disputes with tenants as soon as possible and keep your relationship with your tenants professional.

 10. Doing everything on your own

 To run a successful rental property, you need knowledge, skills, and experience.

 Understanding the landlord-tenant laws, as well as other property manager responsibilities, will help you resolve any complex issues that may arise.

 Owning a rental property signifies that you take responsibility for everything that comes along with it.
 These are 10 of the most common mistakes that beginning property owners should avoid.

 Regardless if you own one property or a hundred, remember that you own a business and that you should treat it like one.

-If this all seems like more work than what you thought you signed up for, hiring a reputable and experienced property management company will help you grow your Washington investment while you sit back and enjoy your passive income.
+If this all seems like more work than what you thought you signed up for, hiring a reputable and professional property management company can help you.
+There are many advantages of working with an experienced property manager.
+They will help you grow your Washington investment while you sit back and enjoy your passive income.